 No. Most of our customers change their babies in the comfort of their own vehicle.

 No. For everyone’s safety and in compliance with food safety regulations, pets are not permitted in the picking fields or the market area.
 A working service animal (a service dog, in harness for example), is the exception.

 We are not located on a busy highway.
 Customers traveling with their pets are able to walk their pets (and give them a “pit stop”) very comfortably on our quiet country road or in our designated pet exercise area.
 There are also plenty of shady parking spots where pets can wait while their owners are picking.

-Yes.
-We have baskets available for sale at the check in area.
+We do!
+We have baskets available for purchase at the pick-your-own entrance.

 Always sort and use any bruised or damaged berries as soon as possible in sauces, purées and jams.

 Strawberries: Store uncovered or loosely covered in refrigerator.
 Wash and rinse.
 Hull just before serving or freezing.